tmatsuzawa2/badger-buddy/README.md

 ## Walkthrough
+### Please note that UI of this release might be slightly different than examples shown below.

 ### (Iteration 2 modified) Register an account
 Go to the register page: http://localhost:8000/users/register/ Type in the username, email and password you desired.
 Restrictions are as follows: